ocantillana/Wallmart/README.md

 <img src="Img/app_grid_page_11.jpg" width="75%"  /> <img src="Img/app_grid_palindrome_result.jpg" width="75%"  />

-**NOTE: the prices will be upper rounded anytime the discount application doesn't give an exact value**
+**NOTE: the prices will be upper rounded anytime the discount application doesn't give an exact value.**

+# Technical scheme and architecture of the solution

+We'll have three main parts as mentioned at the beggining and they interact according the folowing image: